Intent, Implementation and Impact of Writing

 Grammar and Punctuation are taught, where possible within English lessons; allowing the children to learn skills in a meaningful manner.
 However, in Upper Key Stage 2, new concepts of Grammar and Punctuation is often taught outside of the English lessons.
-Every English lesson starts with a SPaG style starter and often teachers will try to make starters relevant to that week’s grammar lesson or the skills that are being taught in English.
+Every English lesson in Classes 2 - 6 starts with a SPaG style starter and often teachers will try to make starters relevant to that week’s grammar lesson or the skills that are being taught in English.

-As a school, we follow the No Nonsense spelling scheme and spelling lessons are taught on a weekly basis.
+As a school, we follow The Literacy Company's Pathways to Spell spelling scheme and spelling lessons are taught to Years 2 - 6, three times a week.
 Children are taught ways to learn and practise spelling rules and are given spellings to learn at home each week.
 They are tested on these the following week.
 Children have access to spelling mats and word banks during writing tasks and rich vocabulary and words often misspelt should be on display on the class’s working wall.